FAQS for Junior Vet Camp

 This will go through Oxbow and the Oxbow Camp Director.
 This information will be put in the camp material packet you will receive once you register.

 Refunds are available until 2 weeks prior to Day 1 of the session.
 After that, registration fees are non-refundable.
 However, Oxbow will make every attempt to add the camper to a different session.

 Campers will get the opportunity to ask a veterinarian questions

 Campers will see a live animal each day to journal and learn about.

 Campers will learn how to suture using plastic needles.

-Campers will learn about the skeletal system, muscles, joints, and teeth
+Campers will learn about the brain and nervous system, sensory system, and animal behavior.

 Campers perform a mock surgery including prepping for surgery, suturing, proper surgery room protocol and how a surgeon dresses for surgery (scrubs, gloves, head covers, shoe covers, & masks).

 Is this year’s camp different from last year’s camp?

 A high percentage of the vet camp activities are completely different from year to year.
 Some components (prepping and performing the mock surgery and the animal of the day) are consistent from year to year, but the majority of lessons change annually.